LD4P/arm/README.md

 As work proceeded, it became apparent that most of the modeling needs of the two groups overlapped: physical description, physical condition and conservation, custodial history, measurements, awards and exhibitions, and so on.
 It was thus decided to merge the projects and jointly develop a single set of models.
-At the same time, some of the models being developed were seen to be separable from the core models as independent models which could be implemented independently of the core models, and by users outside the bibliographic domain who would not be interested in the bibliocentric parts of the modeling.
-The models have thus been divided into a core ontology and three smaller, modularized ontologies for description of awards, custodial history, and measurements.
+At the same time, some of the models being developed were seen to be separable from the core models and amenable to independent implementation, and by users outside the bibliographic domain who would not be interested in the bibliocentric parts of the modeling.
+These models have been pulled out of the core ontology into three modularized ontologies for description of awards, custodial history, and measurements.

 In addition to the ontologies, the group has generated several other outputs:
-- A set of controlled vocabularies for arrangement of physical objects, origin (e.g., of titles), status (e.g., of identifiers), and typefaces.
+- A set of controlled vocabularies for arrangement of physical objects (e.g., rolled and unrolled), origin (e.g., of titles), status (e.g., of identifiers), and typefaces.
-- Detailed modeling recommendations for every aspect of the implementation.
-These include presentation of use cases; model overviews with motivation and rationale in reference to the use cases and legacy data; diagrams; RDF samples; full term specifications; recommendations for future modifications to BIBFRAME, where applicable; and pointers to areas out of scope of the current project but of interest for future research.
+- Detailed recommendations for every aspect of the modeling.
+These include use cases; model overviews with motivation and rationale in reference to the use cases and legacy data; diagrams; RDF samples; term specifications; recommendations for future modifications to BIBFRAME, where applicable; and lists of related topics out of scope of the current project but of interest for future research.
 - Application profiles, formalized in SHACL and accompanied by external ontologies and vocabularies, to support form and display interfaces in [VitroLib](https://github.com/ld4l-labs/vitrolib), an RDF cataloging tool under development in the associated [Linked Data for Libraries Labs](https://wiki.duraspace.org/pages/viewpage.action?pageId=77447730) project to support experimental
 RDF cataloging based on these ontologies.
-Two application profiles are under development, one for art and one for rare monographs; these may be merged when complete if there proves to be enough overlap to make that feasible and productive.
+Two application profiles are under development, one for art and one for rare monographs; these may be merged when complete if there proves to be enough overlap for that to be feasible and productive.
 - Experimental: SHACL validation profiles stored with the associated ontologies, which can be used as a basis for application profiles but whose primary purpose is to define expected implementation of the ontologies independent of any application.
-Some current application profiles use the validation
+Some current proof-of-concept application profiles are built on the validation
-SHACL in an experimental way, but when complete we will evaluate the feasibility and usefulness of refactoring all the application profiles according to this model.
+SHACL in this way, but when complete we will evaluate the feasibility and usefulness of refactoring all the application profiles according to this model.

 The Art and Rare Materials ontologies are a product of the Mellon Foundation-funded Linked Data for Production (LD4P) project, 2016-2018.